nicolas-martin/scoreUpdate/ChatBots/README.md

-# ChatBot
+# Chat Bots

-This folder contains all files related to the Chat Bot
+This folder contains all files related to the Chat Bots

 ## Supported Messenging Platforms (Sukhveer)